-Award holders will only be paid the final 20% of their funding if, at its meeting in the spring term following completion of the project, the Lord Rootes Memorial Fund Committee judges that the report is satisfactory and meets the standards set out in the Guidelines.
+Award holders will only be paid the final 20% of their funding if the Lord Rootes Fund Committee judges that the report is satisfactory and meets the standards set out in the Guidelines.

 The report must contain an accounting statement that explains how the award was spent.
 The statement should show: